Sir Patrick Vallance told ITV News that ideally 60% of the UK would become infected to ensure we were "all a bit protected".

 But the UK's approach has drawn criticism from those, including former Health Secretary Jeremy Hunt, who say the measures do not go far enough.

-Many other countries, including the Republic of Ireland and France, have taken the decision to close schools and universities and cancel mass gatherings - steps Sir Patrick said may "seem logical" but were "a small way to stop" the spread of the infection.
+Many other countries, including the and , have taken the decision to close schools and universities and cancel mass gatherings - steps Sir Patrick said may "seem logical" but were "a small way to stop" the spread of the infection.

 Sir Patrick said there was greater risk of catching coronavirus through contact with friends and family, but did not rule out taking more far reaching measures in the future.